Parallel orchestration patterns: the 3 shapes of concurrent AI work

 Trap 2: Context duplication

-How NEXUS PRIME chooses
+How NEXUS chooses

-Why this matters
+Why it matters

-Most "multi-agent" frameworks ship with one parallelism pattern (usually naive fan-out, sometimes pipelined).
-If the task doesn't match their pattern, you get bad results.
-NEXUS PRIME switches between patterns per task, which is why the same directive can produce a 5-second response for a simple job and a 90-second pipeline run for a complex one — and both feel correct.
+Most "multi-agent" frameworks ship with one parallelism pattern, usually naive fan-out, occasionally a pipeline.
+When the task doesn't fit the pattern, you get bad results.
+NEXUS switches patterns per task, which is why the same directive can return a five-second answer for a simple job and run a ninety-second pipeline for a complex one, and both feel right.
+Parallelism isn't a feature you bolt on at the end; it's a decision that shapes everything downstream.
+We made it core.

 Join the NEXUS PRIME waitlist